 What is Forest Schools?

-At Marlborough Infants School we are lucky to have two Forest Schools trained members of staff: Mrs Dawson and Mrs Thurkettle.
+At Marlborough Infants School we are lucky to have two qualified Forest School practitioners within our members of staff: Mrs Pearson, and Mrs Thurkettle.

 Forest Schools is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 Forest Schools is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.
 The ethos is shared by thousands of trained practitioners across the UK and beyond.
 Its roots reach back to early years pioneers in outdoor learning and across the sea to Scandinavia.